 How Common is Paediatric Urinary Incontinence?

-• Nighttime wetting is more common among boys and when there is a known family history.
+Nighttime wetting is twice as common among boys and when there is a known family history.

 Physiology of Paediatric Urinary Incontinence